 If you’ve never been through a disability situation before, you might not understand the difference between long-term disability (LTD) and Social Security Disability Insurance (SSDI).
 And if you’ve been recently denied for one or both of these, you might not know what your next steps should be.

 Social Security Disability Insurance (SSDI) is a federal program that provides assistance to people with disabilities.
-This is a program you have paid into since you started working but only individuals who have a disability and meet medical criteria may qualify for benefits.
+This is a program you have paid into since you started working.
+Only individuals who have a disability and meet medical criteria may qualify for benefits.

-The purpose of both SSDI and long-term disability insurance is to provide income in a situation where you are suddenly unable to work because of a disability or disabling condition.
-The end-game for both programs is the same: gain financial support when you’re unable to earn a wage.
+The purpose of both SSDI and long-term disability insurance is to provide income if you are suddenly unable to work due to a disability or disabling condition.
+The endgame for both programs is the same: gain financial support when you’re unable to earn a wage.

 Social Security disability

 Social Security requires demonstrating total disability.
-This may seem straight-forward, but there is a lot of contradicting opinions on how to apply this definition.
+This may seem straightforward, but there are contradicting opinions on how to apply this definition.
 This is evidenced by the fact that around 70% of initial claims for Social Security disability are denied outright.

 The litmus test Social Security uses does not take a condition that stops you from being able to do your job and consider that, in itself, disabling.
 Instead, Social Security looks at your total skill set and seeks to determine if the disabling condition stops you from being able to do any other job in a normal economy.